Hector Marinaro (soccer, born 1964)

-Hector Luis Marinaro Jr (born December 6, 1964) is a Canadian soccer coach and former player who is the men's soccer coach at John Carroll University.
+Hector Luis Marinaro Jr. (born December 6, 1964) is a former Canadian soccer player and coach.

-As a player he was the all-time leader in points and goals in professional indoor soccer, and made 6 appearances for the Canadian national team.
+As a player he was the all-time leader in points and goals in professional indoor soccer, and made 6 appearances for the Canada national team.
+Marinaro was inducted into the Greater Cleveland Sports Hall of Fame in 2005.

 Club career

 Youth

 Marinaro is the son of Hector Marinaro, Sr., a native of Argentina who both played and coached extensively in Canada.

 Indoor career

 Marinaro returned to Cleveland because of the excellent memories he had of playing his rookie year there.

 On June 23, 2004, the Chicago Storm drafted Marinaro with the 16th pick in the MISL expansion draft.
 However, he made his intentions to retire known to the Storm and on October 11, 2004, the team traded Marinaro to the Cleveland Force in exchange for cash.
 The Storm did this in order to allow him to retire with the Force, the team with which he began his career.During his 19-year indoor career, Marinaro scored 1,233 goals and added 702 assists for 1,935 points in just 685 games.
 In the playoffs, he scored another 224 goals and added 96 assists for 320 points in 104 games.
 Marinaro is the all-time leading in goals (1,457) and points (2,255) in professional indoor soccer.
 He scored his 1,000th point against his brother Rob, a goalkeeper for the Chicago Power.
-Hector was a seven-time league MVP the most in any professional sport in the USA.
+Hector was a seven-time league MVP the most in any professional sport in the United States.
 In May 2005, the MISL announced that it would name its annual MVP award the Marinaro Award.